 The deadline dates for receipt of replies are set out below:-

-If your offer is conditional upon the completion of a degree and/or other academic qualification, a degree result sheet will have been enclosed with your offer letter (UK and Republic of Ireland applicants only).
+If your offer is conditional upon the completion of a degree and/or other academic qualification, a notification of examination results sheet will have been enclosed with your offer letter (UK and Republic of Ireland applicants only).
 This should be completed and returned to the Admissions and Access Service as soon as your results are known.
 This also applies to students who are currently studying at Queen’s University since the Admissions and Access Service does not receive notification of degree results.

 If you are studying at a University outside the UK or the Republic of Ireland you should send confirmation of your results e.g. a transcript or certificate to the Admissions and Access Service as soon as they are known.